goosbo/cryptonite-tp1/Comprehending_Commands.md

 `ls -a` lists out all the files including hidden ones.

-Using this command in the root directory shows `.flag-295682353216` which contains the flag and it can be read using the `cat` command.
+Using this command in the root directory shows `.flag-23971766530490` which contains the flag and it can be read using the `cat` command.

 ```
 cd /
 ls -a
-cat .flag-295682353216
+cat .flag-23971766530490
 ```
+flag: `pwn.college{suMYID-J8ZdM0XEAsGlhijvQ_Vn.dBTN4QDL4kjN0czW}`

 ## An Epic Filesystem Quest